 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Home of the Marquess of Anglesey, with spectacular views of Snowdonia
+Enchanting mansion and gardens, with spectacular views of Snowdonia

 Set on the shores of the Menai Strait amidst breathtakingly beautiful scenery, this elegant house was redesigned by James Wyatt in the 18th century.
 The 1930s restyled interior is famous for its Rex Whistler association and contains his exquisite romantic mural and the largest exhibition of his works.